 Electrical Outlets: 120V supply voltage and 60Hz

-Sharks Game: A classic San Jose experience – catch a Sharks game at the SAP Center
+Sharks game at the SAP Center Sharks Game: A classic San Jose experience – catch a

+Meso Modern Mediterranean.
 Santana Row: The main shopping area of San Jose, Santana Row is an outdoor complex of countless stores ranging from high fashion to H&M, from a Tesla store to the Container Store.
 Santana Row can cover all of your more upscale shopping needs.
-This is also a popular destination for restaurants and bars, with one of my favorites being Meso Modern Mediterranean.
+This is also a popular destination for restaurants and bars, with one of my favorites being

+San Pedro Square Market: In the heart of San Jose, San Pedro Square Market is a grouping of restaurants and food vendors with a central seating area.
+You will find all kinds of great culinary options with everything from street tacos to Old Spaghetti factory, from farm fresh salads to artisanal coffee.
+This is an extremely popular spot on the weekends, so be prepared to wait in line for your food, or make a reservation at the restaurants that accept reservations.
+I frequent San Pedro Square Market to shop at my favorite store,here!
 The Stanford Dish: This is a great 3 mile hike with moderate hills and great views of Palo Alto.
 There are a couple different entrances that augment the length of the hike depending on where you get on the trail.
 The main parking on Frenchman’s Road fills up quickly, so if you’re arriving at 10 AM on a sunny Saturday, forget about parking there.
 Your next best bet is the Stanford Dish Trail Parking on Alpine Road.
 The trail is paved for the entire loop and is popular for runners, hikers, and meanderers alike.
-Check out my other favorite South Bay hikes here!
+Check out my other favorite South Bay hikes

 Stanford Campus: This iconic college campus is a great place to visit and wander around.
 When you arrive you will first encounter the Oval which is a park, featuring the Stanford “S” in a field of flowers.
 A great spot to set up a blanket and hang out, or throw a frisbee.
 I also recommend checking out the Stanford Memorial Church located on the main quad.
 Be sure to swing by the Stanford bookstore to pick up any college gear or souvenirs you might want!
 Finally, climb up the Hoover Tower for a stunning view of the surrounding area, and even the skyline of SF on a clear day.